 visitspringlake.com/event/christmas-train-village

-The village is a re-creation of the beautiful town of Spring Lake.
+The Duggan Building exhibits a re-creation of the beautiful town of Spring Lake via a train village.

 CHRISTMAS UNDERWATER